-Tom represents large and small businesses, and individuals, on complex litigation and bankruptcy issues.
-Some cases concern contract disputes and some fraud or negligence, while others involve companies experiencing financial distress.
-For example, Tom has represented a Fortune 50 company for over a decade in bankruptcy litigation and in dealing with financially distressed suppliers.
-He also represents a small gasoline distributor in litigation with some of its dealers.
-Tom represents a major financial institution in cases brought by the Massachusetts Attorney General and others arising out of the mortgage banking crisis.
-He also serves as legal counsel to a national religious organization for which he provides advice on everything from bylaws, to litigation, to amicus briefs filed at the U.S. Supreme Court.
-Based on Tom’s experience and reputation, he was appointed in 2011 by the Massachusetts Supreme Judicial Court to investigate and prosecute wrongdoing by the clerk-magistrate of a District Court, an appointment that led the Clerk’s removal from office.
+Some of Tom’s cases concern contract disputes and some fraud or negligence, while others involve disputes with government.
+For example, Tom represents a medical marijuana business appealing de-selection of its registration by the Department of Public Health.
+He has represented a Fortune 50 company for over a decade in litigation and bankruptcy dealing with financially distressed suppliers.
+He represented a major financial institution in cases brought by the Massachusetts Attorney General and others arising out of the mortgage banking crisis.
+Based on Tom’s experience and reputation, he was appointed in 2011 by the Massachusetts Supreme Judicial Court to investigate and prosecute wrongdoing by the clerk-magistrate of a District Court, an appointment that led to the Clerk’s removal from office.

-Tom serves on the National Advisory Board of the John C. Danforth Center for Religion and Politics at Washington University in St. Louis, and is a member of the Public Service Committee of the Boston Bar Association.
-He was appointed by the Massachusetts Supreme Judicial Court to the Client Security Board in 2005; that Board hears claims brought by individuals who maintain their lawyers stole money from them, and frequently makes awards of reimbursement.
+Tom serves on the National Advisory Board of the John C. Danforth Center for Religion and Politics at Washington University in St. Louis, and was elected by his peers to serve on the Council of the Boston Bar Association.
+He was appointed by the Massachusetts Supreme Judicial Court to the Client Security Board in 2005; that Board hears claims brought by individuals who maintain that their lawyers stole money from them and frequently makes awards of reimbursement.
 He served as co-chair of the Bankruptcy Section of the Boston Bar Association from 2001-2003.
-He is a member of the American Bankruptcy Institute, and lectures frequently on litigation and bankruptcy matters.
-Tom is an adjunct lecturer at Northeastern University School of Law where he teaches legal writing.
+He is a member of the American Bankruptcy Institute and lectures frequently on litigation, appellate, and bankruptcy matters.